EdidiongEsu/genre_NLP/README.md

 * Love is the most common word in the romance genre.
 This concludes that blurbs are indeed an avid representation of the romance genre.
 * Some of the words suggest there are many words with conjugtions, example dont's used in the blurb content
 * There are more lexical terms in the religious books blurb/description which suggests that the average length of the number of words per book might be longer than the others.
 To look further into this, A function was created to calculate the average length of words per blurb.

+## Similarities between different genres of books/novels using Natural Language Processing.
+How similar are these genres?
+Which is most similar?
+Which is least similar?
+Since blurbs are avid representation of whole novels, they can be used to calculate similarities bewteen genres.